PolisPolitics/slate/source/includes/api/v3/_campaigns.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-contacted | false | Flag indicating if the contact household has ever been contacted campaignId | true | The identifier of a campaign contactHouseholdId | true | The identifier of the document that represents a contact and household.While using the PUT request described below , this attribute is auto populated based on contactId and householdId state | false | Property that categorizes a contact by it's interaction [details](#data/state). statusId | false | Id of a status object. [details](#data/statusId). type | false | The type of list the contact household is associated with. [details](#data/type). availability | false | Availablity information [details](#data/availability) reservation | false | Route reservation [details](#data/reservation)
+contacted | false | Flag indicating if the contact household has ever been contacted within the context of the campaign campaignId | true | The identifier of a campaign contactHouseholdId | true | The identifier of the document that represents a contact and household.While using the PUT request described below , this attribute is auto populated based on contactId and householdId in the request url state | false | Property that categorizes a contact by it's interaction [details](#data-state). statusId | false | Id of a status object. [details](#data-statusId). type | false | The type of list the contact household is associated with. [details](#data-type). availability | false | Availablity information [details](#data-availability) reservation | false | Route reservation [details](#data-reservation)

 ### data/type